GiorgioMedico/InterpolatePy/README.md

 - **CubicSplineWithAcceleration2**: Alternative cubic spline with acceleration constraints (quintic segments method)
 - **CubicSmoothingSpline**: Cubic splines with μ parameter for smoothness control
 - **SplineConfig/smoothing_spline_with_tolerance**: Tools for finding optimal smoothing parameters

+##### Imposing Acceleration Constraints at Endpoints

+InterpolatePy offers two distinct methods for implementing cubic splines with endpoint acceleration constraints:

+1. **Extra Points Method (`CubicSplineWithAcceleration1`)**: This approach adds two extra points in the first and last segments to satisfy the acceleration constraints while maintaining C² continuity throughout the entire curve.
+The extra points are placed at the midpoints of the first and last segments, with positions calculated to ensure the specified accelerations at endpoints are achieved.

+2. **Quintic Segments Method (`CubicSplineWithAcceleration2`)**: This approach uses standard cubic polynomials for interior segments, but replaces the first and last segments with quintic (5th degree) polynomials.
+The higher degree provides the additional degrees of freedom needed to satisfy the acceleration constraints at endpoints while maintaining overall C² continuity at all knot points.

 ### Motion Profiles